davianoh/davianoh/README.md

 ## Haii there!! 👋
-My name is Davian, a Data Science Enthusiast
+My name is Davian, a Data Science Enthusiast, Grad Student of Informatics from Indonesia

 - [Linkedin](https://www.linkedin.com/in/davian-benito/)